OmarElalfy0/Cyber-Apocalypse-CTF-2023/README.md

 # Cyber-Apocalypse-CTF-2023
-Some write-ups for challenges in the Cyber Apocalypse CTF 2023 event
+Some write-ups for challenges I solved in the Cyber Apocalypse CTF 2023 event

 * Web: